 Students wanting to drop lecture after midterm may stay in the co-req lab only if midterm grade, posted in LOCUS, is a D or better.
 Students should continue to attend lecture until the week of the drop date to gain as much background knowledge as possible.
-For Fall 2017, students wishing to drop lecture, and have a mid-term grade of D or better, can seek assistance from the Department of Chemistry and Biochemistry office beginning Monday, October 30th at 9:00 am through Friday, November 3rd at 4:00 pm.
+For Spring 2017, students wishing to drop lecture, and have a midterm grade of D or better, can seek assistance from the Department of Chemistry and Biochemistry office beginning March 20th at 9:00 am through Friday March 27th at 4:00 pm.
 Students with a midterm grade of F must drop the co-req lab along with the lecture.
 No exceptions.

 Attendance Policy: It is expected students attend every scheduled laboratory [i.e. lab] session/class.
 It is also expected students are on time.
 Additional time will not be provided to students who are absent from a lab session or who come late to lab.
 Students are allowed to attend only the section in which they are enrolled.
-You, the student, are enrolled in Chem 214-002 on Wednesdays and are NOT allowed to attend the other lab sections under any circumstances.
+You, the student, are enrolled in Chem 214-003 on Fridays and are NOT allowed to attend the Tuesday or Thursday labs under any circumstances.
 Students must have required materials and be properly dressed to perform experiments in the lab.
 Make-ups for the Exam are not given [conflict?
-You must take it early via a previously arranged appointment with the Instructor or earn a zero on the exam.]
+You must take it early.]
 If a student misses an online pre-lab quiz, make-ups are not given.
 Stipulations are listed later on pages 4 and 5 of this syllabus.
 If you know you will be absent for a day of lab, contact the Instructor, but realize no time extensions are given for absent students for any of the course materials or experiments.
-A few experiments are partner labs; if you are absent you effectively abandon your partner [and they are paired up with someone else] and you earn a zero (0) on the lab experiment and are not allowed to complete the lab individually or with another partner when you return to lab the next week.
 Students are required to initial a sign-in sheet on each day of lab, documenting/verifying their attendance.
 If you are present in lab but forget to sign-in, safety points are deducted, as accountability is important for safety.
 The sign-in sheet serves as a formal record.
 If an absence occurs, it is the student's responsibility to contact the Instructor ASAP.